ambroseahawo/portfolio/src/content/legal/privacy-policy.md

 We retain your personal data:
 - As long as needed to fulfill the purpose it was collected for.
-- Or until you request deletion (e.g., unsubscribe from the newsletter).
+- Or until you request deletion.

 ## 9. Data Security